niemopen/niem-open-training/Main NIEM XML Training Document.md

 </xs:element>

 ```
-Using a `nc:metadataRef` attribute allows objects to point to standalone metadata objects.
+Using a `nc:metadataRef` attribute allows objects to point to standalone metadata objects:

+- Conceptually, an object is saying that this is the metadata that applies to itself, this is _my_ metadata
+- Can contain multiple IDs, separated with spaces, based on `IDREFS`
+- The matching `id`s must exist in the instance document'

 This attribute is built into [nc:TextType](https://niemopen.github.io/niem-open-training/nc.html#TextType):

 ```xml
 <j:CrashPersonInjury>